 Mainstream cruise lines like Holland America, Royal Caribbean, Norwegian, and Princess offer voyages from 4-nights, to 7-nights, to 14-nights.
 These cruise lines appeal to older travellers, families travelling with children (who want access to kids clubs), multigenerational groups who need a ship that appeals to all ages, and travellers who hunger for that “big ship” experience complete with multiple dining venues, a casino, and onboard entertainment.

 Not to be outdone, luxury lines like Seabourn cruises, Silversea cruises and Regent Seven Seas cruises offer all-inclusive itineraries in the region, and premium lines like Cunard and Celebrity Cruises offer something in between luxury and mainstream

 Canada and New England Cruises

 Some people think Canada and New England cruises are exclusively for old fogies that just want to sit on deck and watch as the coast rolls by.
 If that’s what you think, you could be missing out on one of the cruise industry’s best-kept secrets.
 The fact is, there are three distinct types of cruises in the region: small ship/adventure expeditions, mass-market lines that have something for everyone, and luxury lines that take a decidedly more upscale approach.

 Holland America has both short and long Canada and New England itineraries allowing you to complete an in-depth exploration of the region or just a taste to whet your appetite.
 Their shorter, 7-night itineraries tend to cruise from Boston to Montreal (or vice versa), while they have longer itineraries departing from New York, Boston, Montreal or Quebec City.

-Celebrity Cruises Canada and New England cruises tend to be longer, 14 night itineraries that sail roundtrip from Cape Liberty in New Jersey.
+Celebrity Cruises Canada and New England itineraries tend to be longer, 14 night cruises that sail roundtrip from Cape Liberty in New Jersey.

 How to Get to Canada and New England